levimatther/metaapi-node.js-sdk/docs/riskManagement.md

 - retrieving tracker events with REST API or streaming
 - retrieving profit and drawdown tracking statistics
 - retrieving equity charts
-- streaming equity chart events
+- tracking equity chart and challenge/competition statistics in real time
-- streaming period statistics events
-- streaming equity/balance events
+- tracking equity and balance changes in real time

 Please check Features section of the [https://metaapi.cloud/docs/risk-management/](https://metaapi.cloud/docs/risk-management/) documentation for detailed description of all settings you can make